-- Offeror must be an investment advisor registered under the Investment Advisors Act of 1940. - Offeror must have three (3) years of experience in real estate investment consulting. - Offeror must provide real estate investment consulting services to at least one public retirement system defined benefit client with assets greater than \$5 billion. - Offeror must be based in the United States.
-"Based in the United States" means that offeror's principal place of business is in the United States and that offeror is subject to service of process in the United States. - The primary consultant assigned to the ERS account shall have a minimum of seven (7) years experience providing domestic and international real estate consulting services to public pension plans.
+- Offeror must be an investment advisor registered under the Investment Advisors Act of 1940. - Offeror must have been in business for a minimum of seven (7) years. - Offeror must provide investment consulting services to at least one public retirement system

+- defined benefit client with assets greater than \$5 billion. - Offeror must be based in the United States.
+"Based in the United States" means that offeror's principal place of business is in the United States and that offeror is subject to service of process in the United States. - The primary consultant assigned to the ERS account shall have a minimum of ten (10) years experience providing domestic and international investment consulting services to public pension plans.